csomgyula/csomgyula.github.io/conway_law.md

 Sometimes business processes/rules span many subsystems.
 In this case the "contract" (participating subsystems must adhere to) does not just effect the nodes linked directly (ie. the direct communication links), but the set of participating systems taken as a whole (linked either directly or indirectly).

-This may yield to a slight extension of Conway law (?!).
-That is, it might not be enough to ensure communication associated with peer-to-peer relations between subsystem.
-In some cases it might be necessarry to ensure communication between a set of parties.
+This may yield a slight extension of Conway law (?!).
+That is, it might not be enough just to ensure peer-to-peer communications (associated with peer-to-peer relations between subsystems).
+In some cases it might be necessary to ensure communication between a set of parties.

 History
 --